matthewcm/zero/README.md

 To add telemetary is to instrument the application. if you cannot debug it from logs, imagine how difficult would it be to debug in production!

+## five: Deployment

+We are now up for deploying to a cloud provider to host this newsletter api.

+Whats involved is ensuring prod, local environment variables, as well as setting up runtime environment variables.
+We have chosen to use digital ocean for deployment, although any cloud provider should suffice.
+Digital ocean eases the process of generating https certificates.
+Digital ocean setup is done via yaml specs that allow you to define features, environment variables, ci webhook to github repo, postgres database provisioning etc.